-14 Database layers used in LRV
+Fig. 14.
+Database layers used in LRV

-In LRV resources system, resources are stored in the traditional web storage mode, database center driver means all the basic information and relationships of resources are stored in the databases.
-Databases are divided to three layers in our system as shown in 14: one relational database, one non-relational database n disk, and one non-relational database in memory cache. different layers work together :
+In LRV resources system, resources are stored in the traditional web storage mode, i.e., “database center driver”, which means all the basic information and relationships of resources are stored in the databases.
+Databases are divided into three layers in our system as shown in Fig. 14: one relational database, one non-relational database on disk, and one non-relational database in memory cache.
+The different layers work together as outlined below:

-The non-relational database disk stores only pairs of keyword and its corresponding id list.
-The JSON data has simple structure and small size and indexed for quick query.
+The non-relational database on disk stores only pairs of keywords and its corresponding id list.
+The JSON data has simple structure and small size and is indexed for quick query.
 The complexity of search time at this layer 2 is O(logN).

 The non-relational database in memory cache is an additional layer, providing faster access because of media advantage.
-The data is stored as hash map in this layer.
+The data is stored as a hash map in this layer.

-Once IDs are found, they are used to find complete resource information organized in the relational database.
-A primary index on resource IDs may help improve search speed; otherwise, the time complexity of select operations is O(n).
+Once resource IDs are found, they are used to find complete resource information organized in the relational database.
+A primary index on resource IDs may help improve search speed; otherwise, the time complexity of “select” operations is O(n).

 5.2.1 Relational Database for Basic Storage

 A relational database is a digital database based on the relational model of data.[] All data are logically managed in tables.
 Each instance of the data is called a row, which is stored in a table.
-In the LRV system, relational database is used as our main data management format.
-15 shows some relationships and entities in the database.
-These relationships reflect the business logic function of this search engine application refer resources, publish resources, comment resources,
+In the LRV system, a relational database is used as our main data management format.
+Fig. 15 shows some relationships and entities in the database.
+These relationships reflect the business logic functions of this search engine application, i.e., refer resources, publish resources, comment resources, etc.

 In LRV system, the relational database stores all the resources information and relationships among various entities.
 So the relational database in this system is called the “layer 1 database”.
 It stores the most comprehensive data and it is the basic layer of storage structure in LRV.
-Next sections introduce (1) how the relational database cooperates with the non-relational database to manage data (2) how to improve the speed of search.
+Next sections introduce (1) how the relational database cooperates with the non-relational database to manage data and (2) how to improve the speed of search.